bristlemouth/bm_core/test/scripts/README.md

 ## Running HIL Tests

+It is recommended to run the HIL tests with 3 or more nodes on a network.
+This will ensure proper functionality across multiple nodes.

 HIL tests require a serial communication to the device being tested.
 The requirements for this serial interface are as so: